NT education engagement strategy 2022 to 2031

 A reflections paper has been released, which was shaped by the questions posed in the 2021 education engagement strategy discussion paper and the beliefs and assumptions that underpin those questions.

-The Department of Education worked with Charles Darwin University to collate, analyse and prepare the reflections paper.
+The department worked with Charles Darwin University to collate, analyse and prepare the reflections paper.

 This includes an analysis of what was heard during the consultation and encapsulates what children, young people, their families, communities, educators and non-government organisations believe early childhood education and care services, schools and the education system can do more of to engage all children and young people in learning.